-The name Salvia divinorum originates from the Latin word salvus , which means ‘to save’.
-Divinorum means ‘from the divine’.
-The identity of the psychoactive known in ancient Mexico as pipiltzintzintli corresponds to the plant Salvia divinorum, better known in the area of ââ¬â¹ââ¬â¹Oaxaca as ska pastora, ska María or herb María.
-The Nahuatl term, pipiltzintzintli, means ‘the noblest princess’.
-It’s a word that is only used to name something truly sacred and highly esteemed.
+The name Salvia divinorum derives from the Latin word salvus, meaning "to save.
+Divinorum means "of the divine.
+The identity of the psychoactive substance known in ancient Mexico as pipiltzintzintli corresponds to the plant Salvia divinorum, better known in the Oaxaca region as ska pastora, ska María or herb María.
+The Nahuatl term, pipiltzintzintli, means "the noblest princess.
+It is a word used only to name something truly sacred and highly valued.

 A popular recreational drug